-4242.1 One-Time Exception
+4342.1 One-Time Exception

 A one-time exception may only be used once within a 36-month time period for each USDA Child Nutrition Program (CNP) in which the CE participates.
-The CACFP is one CNP, regardless of whether a CE participates in only at-risk afterschool care center component or if they also participate in Adult Day Care and/or Day Care Homes.
+The CACFP is one CNP, regardless of whether a CE participates in only CCC or if they also participate in Adult Day Care and/or Day Care Homes.

-A one-time exception granted to a CE does not eliminate the CE from consideration for a onetime exception for another CNP claim, for example, the Summer Food Service Program.
+A one-time exception granted to a CE does not eliminate the CE from consideration for a one-time exception for another CNP claim, for example, the Summer Food Service Program.